Scholarship Endowment Opportunities

 Christine MacMenamin Memorial Scholarship

 Christine MacMenamin was kind, bright and enthusiastic - and a beloved friend to many.
 To honor her memory and create opportunities for future students, a committee of alumnae, friends and family organized the first Christine MacMenamin Memorial Scholarship Reception in May 2013.
-With the 7th Annual Reception planned for April 2019, the event has become a much-anticipated celebration of Ursuline friendship.
-Since its inception, over $250,000 has been raised for the scholarship endowment.
+With the 8th Annual Reception planned for May 2020, the event has become a much-anticipated celebration of Ursuline friendship.
+Since its inception, close to $300,000 has been raised for the scholarship endowment.

 The Christine MacMenamin Memorial Scholarship is a partial-tuition, four-year scholarship awarded based on need to an incoming ninth grader who has a strong desire to attend Ursuline and who will contribute to the vibrancy of the school community.